tmontes/python-wires/docs/source/development.rst

 * Structured.
 * Flexible.

-Substantiated contributions and discussions on this topic will be welcome.
+Substantiated contributions to its improvement and related discussions will be welcome.